BJ Ojulari

-Jamiu Bolaji "BJ" Ojulari (born April 5, 2002) is an American professional football linebacker for the Arizona Cardinals of the National Football League (NFL).
+Jamiu Bolaji "BJ" Ojulari (born April 5, 2002) is an American professional football outside linebacker for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the LSU Tigers.

 Early life

 Ojulari grew up in Marietta, Georgia, and attended Marietta High School.
 As a senior, he set a school record with 19 sacks and was named the Area Defensive Player of the Year with Marietta Daily Journal.
 Ojulari initially committed to play college football at Tennessee, but flipped his commitment to LSU during senior season.

 College career

 Ojulari played in all ten of LSU's games as a freshman and finished the season with 16 tackles, four sacks, and five tackles for loss with a forced fumble and a fumble recovery and was named to the Southeastern Conference (SEC) All-Freshman team.
 He was named the SEC Defensive Lineman of the Week after sacking South Carolina quarterback Collin Hill three times for a loss of 21 yards.
 Ojulari was named the conference Defensive Lineman of the Week a second time after a 2½ sack performance in a 49-21 win over Central Michigan in the third week of his sophomore season.